armup31/QtProg/README.md

 # QtProg
 Interesting things made in python using pyqt5.
 Could be anything!<br>
-fork it and send a pr I'll make sure to review your code and add it.
+Fork it and send a pr I'll make sure to review your code and add it.<br>
 Will soon be visible on **https://qt.infiinite.me**

 ## Requirements